Sadeedpv/codeExplainer/README.md

 ### CONTRIBUTING

 Feel free to contribute to the Project.
-Even if it's just raising an issue or fixing a typo, it would matter a lot 💘 If you would love to donate, See [here](https://www.patreon.com/SadeedPV)
+Even if it's just raising an issue or fixing a typo, it would matter a lot 💘, you can see the Contributing guidelines [here](https://github.com/Sadeedpv/codeExplainer).
+If you would love to donate, See [here](https://www.patreon.com/SadeedPV)

 I hope you found this extension useful!